devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/USERS & GROUP Mgt.md

 1. Provides a unique UID and GID.

-- 0 is reserved for root and assigned automatically.
+- 0 is reserved for root and assigned automatically. - ROOT USER
-- 1-999 is for system or service accounts and services.
+- 1-999 is for system or service accounts and services. - SERVICE ACCOUNT USERS
-- 1000 and above are for regular users.
+- 1000 and above are for regular users.  - REGULAR ACCOUNT

 2. Edits files that store account information
 - /etc/passwd - Lists all registered users on the system.